KingJam/RateLimiter/README.md

 An implementation of a rolling rate limiter that uses Couchbase or Memcahed as the storage mechanism.
-If no Memcached servers are specified it will check locally (127.0.0.1) on port 11211.
+If no Memcache/Couchbase servers are specified it will check locally (127.0.0.1) on port 11211.

 To start memcache, with debug info, on default port 11211:

 ```
 		shell> ./memcached -vv
 ```

+Depends on the spymemcached client library which is included in the lib directory.

+API docs are in the docs folder.

 Using the rate limiter: